cbalfour/vula-api-demos/README.md

   authenticating to Sakai or would you prefer to defer this to Sakai and receive an already authenticated session to work with?

+## LTI

+Learning Tools Interoperability.

+Standard for writing platform-agnostic tools.
+In theory, an LTI application written for Sakai should also work with other LTI-compliant systems such as Moodle.

+It, however, provides very limited access to the Sakai backend and is therefore only useful for largely independent applications which require very loose integration.

+LTI provides:
+* A test mechanism between Sakai and your application
+* Integration into the web interface
+* An authenticated and authorized session
+* Some basic information about the user
+* The ability to pass back a score to the gradebook.

+### Advantages
+* Easy to use
+* Platform-agnostic

+### Disadvantages
+* Very limited access

+### Example Applications

+* A Simple grant application.
+LTI is used to authenticate the user and provide basic information for pre-populating some fields of a web form on the 3rd party system.
+The 3rd party system processes the form, stores the results, determines and communicates the outcome to the user.

+* A simple marking system.
+LTI is used to authenticate the user to the 3rd party system.
+The 3rd party system presents some questions via a web form which the user answers and submits back to the 3rd party system.
+The 3rd party system evaluates the answers to the questions and returns a single score to an appropriate entry in the gradebook.
+  It is not suitable for a more complex marking system since it can only return a single score to a single gradebook entry.